Should I lend money to family and friends?

 If you’ve agreed to lend someone money, set expectations about when you’d like to get the money back.

-If you’re not going to get the money back all at once, it might be worth agreeing a repayment plan.
+If you’re not going to get the money back all at once, agree a repayment plan.
 You should also decide the best way to approach the situation if payments are missed.
-If you can agree that it’s OK for you to remind the borrower they’ve forgotten to pay you may feel less awkward about actually doing it (should it be needed).
+Agree that it’s OK for you to remind the borrower they’ve forgotten to pay.
+This will help it feel less awkward if you do have to chase them about repayments.

 If you’re linked financially to someone else, for example your partner, you should talk to them about the possibility that this money will be lent.